Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 Garnish

-- 2 oz cotija or feta, crumbled, crumbled(optional)
+- 2 oz cotija or feta cheese, crumbled, crumbled(optional)

 - Lime wedges for serving, cut into wedges(optional)